 Salem Maritime NHS is located 15 miles northeast of Boston.
 The park offers the opportunity to view a reproduction sailing ship and multiple historic buildings.

-During the decades following the United States' independence from Britain, the town of Salem became one of the nation's most important ports.
+During the decades following the United States independence from Britain, the town of Salem became one of the nation's most important ports.
 The park became the first National Historic Site in the country when it was dedicated in 1938.

 The park encompasses historic buildings, wharves, and a reproduction tall ship.
 You can also see the Narbonne House which was built in 1675 for butcher Thomas Ives.
-The Derby House which was built in 1762 as a wedding gift for Elias Hasket Derby and his wife Elizabeth.
+The Derby House was built in 1762 as a wedding gift for Elias Hasket Derby and his wife Elizabeth.

 The 1819 Custom House where famed author Nathanial Hawthorne worked from 1846 to 1848.
-The West India Goods Store which was built in 1804 was used for a warehouse and store for items from all over the world.
+The West India Goods Store which was built in 1804 was used as a warehouse and store for items from all over the world.

 The visitor center is located in a former warehouse built in the 1770s.
-You can pick up park maps, sign up for tours of the Friendship reproduction tall ship and learn more about the park.
+You can pick up park maps, sign up for tours of the Friendship reproduction tall ship, and learn more about the park.

 Saugus Iron Works National Historic Site

 Saugus Iron Works NHS is located 9 miles northeast of Boston.
-You can experience a reconstructed ironworks and learn about the Saugus Iron Works from 1646 to 1668.
+You can experience reconstructed ironworks and learn about the Saugus Iron Works from 1646 to 1668.

 The National Park Service also supports the Saugus Iron Works.
 "Explore this place where European iron makers brought their special skills to a young Massachusetts colony.
 Three-hundred-year-old artifacts, working waterwheels, and mill machinery help to tell the story of a business failure destined to be a National Park."

 There are pictures of the original structures on the site which were uncovered during archaeological digs.
-These include the blast furnace, forge and slitting mill.
+These include the blast furnace, forge, and slitting mill.

-The first integrated ironworks in the US was built at this site in the mid 17th century.
+The first integrated ironworks in the US was built at this site in the mid-17th century.
 Visitors will see a reconstructed ironworks settlement and an open-air museum with working waterwheels.
 You will want to start your visit with a 12-minute video "Iron Works on the Saugus" which does a great job explaining the importance of this site.

 Springfield Armory National Historic Site